 Bring your pillow from home, a Maternity robe and gown or two, slippers and socks.

 Plus bring your postpartum supplies mentioned in that section.
-You’ll need them at the hospital as well as home.
+You’ll need them at the hospital as well as at home.

 ✅ For Baby:

 Bring outfits, receiving blankets, socks, and installed car seat, and a quilt or wrap around if it’s colder.

 ✅ For Nursing:

 Bring nursing bras, nursing pillows, nipple pads, and nipple ointment and anything else you think you’ll need that was mentioned on the breastfeeding station list above.